ambrosus/sdk-java/README.md

 ### Fetching next pages of a search result (pagination support)

-When you query for events or assets with **Network.findEvents(Query<Event> query)** / **Network.findAssets(Query<Asset> query)** methods sdk will return to you only the first page of the overall search result.
+When you query for events or assets with `Network.findEvents(Query<Event> query)` / `Network.findAssets(Query<Asset> query)` methods sdk will return to you only the first page of the overall search result.
 This page can contain up to 100 data models.
-If your search results contain more than 100 data models you can access the subsequent pages using **PageQueryBuilder**:
+If your search results contain more than 100 data models you can access the subsequent pages using [PageQueryBuilder](sdk/src/main/java/com/ambrosus/sdk/PageQueryBuilder.java):

 ```java
 Query<Event> query = new EventQueryBuilder().createdBy("0x9A3Db936c94523ceb1CcC6C90461bc34a46E9dfE").build();